sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/integration-guide/08-customization.md

 - technical administrator
 - auditor

-> It means that even if you grant access to the seach page to some users, they **won't be able** to access to those analytics until you grant them the right as well.
+> It means that even if you grant access to the search page to some users, they **won't be able** to access to those analytics until you grant them the right as well.

 When the search page is displayed, depending on the number of search analytics pages found, the item can be grayed. (grayed if no analytics are found or if none of them are accessible to the current user )